Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

 #### Deployment Options

-As mentioned earlier, there are two options for setting up the deployment environment.
-The prerequisites for each option will be outlined next.
-We recommend using the Dev Container as it simplifies the setup process, ensures consistency, and reduces configuration overhead.
+As previously mentioned, there are two approaches to setting up the deployment environment, and the prerequisites for each will be detailed below.
+We recommend opting for the Dev Container, as it streamlines the setup process, ensures consistency, and minimizes configuration effort.
+Using the Dev Container requires installation and configuration; refer to the documentation linked below for further details.

 ##### Software Prerequisites if you use Dev Container